What is a Business Strategy? [5 Steps for Creating a Strong Strategy]

 For a company to benefit from its business strategy, both leaders and teams must be held accountable for getting strategic actions done and get rewarded for them.
 Harvard Business Review studies show that 70% of leaders and more than 90% of team members do not have any value incentives linked to strategic execution or success.

 For people to actively contribute to strategic initiatives, companies should develop a culture of accountability and execution.
 Here are the first (and most important) steps you can take to develop an accountable company culture right now:

 - Clearly communicate roles, responsibilities, and how performance is measured.

 - Be consistent about giving and getting feedback.

-- Document core processes, so everyone knows how to do it and how to do it correctly.
+- Document core processes so everyone knows how to do them and how to do them correctly.

 "What is a business strategy (and what does it include)?"